-- The SCM conducts an annual internal assessment for the BWM programme, as part of BP's QA processes to maintain its quality, effectiveness, and fitness for purpose, following the formal arrangements documented in the Review, Evaluation and Improvement Policy, Annual Programme Review Procedures and Guidelines, and Guidelines to Course Review Elements documents.
-The submitted annual review report covers the review of teaching methodologies, course results, graduate outcomes, satisfaction levels, and feedback from various sources such as CAG.
+• The SCM conducts an annual internal assessment for the BVIS programme, as part of BP's QA process to maintain its quality, effectiveness, and fitness for purpose, following the formal arrangements documented in the Review, Evaluation and Improvement Policy, Annual Programme Review Procedure, Annual Programme Review Guidelines, and

+Guidelines to Couse Review Elements documents.
+The submitted annual review reports cover the review of teaching methodologies, course results, graduate outcome.
 The annual review process involves collaboration among different departments at BP and follows a systematic approach.
-Moderation teams ensure quality by reviewing draft reports, and final approval is sought from the EDICT Faculty Board and ASSQAC.
-Approved annual review reports lead to actionable improvements which are implemented in the following semester. - The SCM conducts a periodic programme review for the BWM programme every five years to facilitate improvements in line with its strategic goals, following the Review, Evaluation and Improvement Policy and Academic Programme Review Guidelines and Procedures of BP.
-The periodic review of the programme considers the annual reviews' outcomes of the last four years, as well as benchmarking results and gathered feedback from different stakeholders to ensure maintaining the programme's validity and relevance to the labour market needs.
+Moderation Teams ensure quality by reviewing draft reports, and final approval is sought from the EDICT Faculty Board and ASSQAC.
+Approved annual review reports lead to actionable improvements which are implemented in the following semester.

+- The SCM conducts a periodic programme review for the BVIS programme every five years to facilitate improvements in line with its strategic goals, following the Review, Evaluation and Improvement Policy and Academic Programme Review Guidelines and Procedures of BP.
+Periodic programme reviews consider the annual reviews' outcomes of the last four years, as well as benchmarking results and gathered feedback from different stakeholders to ensure maintaining the programme's validity and relevance to the labour market needs.
 The periodic programme review process is clearly defined in the relevant documentation.
-The periodic programme review reports are submitted to the EDICT Faculty Board and ASSQAC for approval, and then to the Academic Board.
+The periodic review reports are submitted to the EDICT Faculty Board and ASSQAC for approval, and then to the Academic Board.
+Approved actions arising from the reviews are incorporated into the QIPs.
 The Panel acknowledges the comprehensive and systematic approach to periodic programme reviews. - The monitoring of annual and periodic review resulted QIPs is done by the EDICT Faculty Board and the ASSQAC.
-The submitted evidence shows some examples of implemented actions at the course level.
-However, the Panel noticed a lack of a systematic and consistently documented way of following up on the QIPs.
-For instance, one of the submitted QIPs listed some improvement actions that refer back to the year 2020-2021, with some older actions that are either in progress or not started, while another submitted QIP included actions referring to 2021-2022 which are not yet started.
-Moreover, the submitted QIPs Tracker did not include many of the actions in the other QIP sheets.
+The submitted evidence shows some examples of implemented actions at the course level, one of which was changing contact hours back to 90 contact hours in 'Power of Advertising' (VC7910) course, responding to the stakeholders' feedback.
+However, the Panel noticed from the provided documentation a lack of a systematic and consistently documented way of following up on the QIPs.
+For instance, one of the submitted QIP sheets listed some improvement actions that refer back to the academic year 2019-2020 that are not yet started.
+Moreover, the submitted QIPs Tracker did not include some of the actions in the other QIP sheets.
 Therefore, the Panel recommends that BP should evaluate and strengthen the process of following up on the implementation of improvement actions within the SCM and ensure consistent documentation.